Institute for International Business Law

 Visiting Scholar at O.P.
 Global University, India

-Professor Mäsch traveled to Sonipat, India, from March 18, 2026, to March 27, 2026, accompanied by other professors, for a visiting scholarship at O.P.
-Global University, where he gained valuable insights into the research and teaching conducted there.
-As part of a block lecture on EU antitrust law, a lively exchange took place with Indian students regarding European and Indian antitrust law, culminating in the holding of a moot court on antitrust issues such as the passing-on defense and the umbrella pricing problem.
-In addition, the visit provided an opportunity for intensive professional exchange with faculty colleagues.
+At the invitation of former Schumann Fellow Professor Saloni Khanderia, Professor Mäsch, accompanied by other professors, traveled to Sonipat, India, from March 18 to March 27, 2026, for a visiting fellowship at O.P.
+Global University.
+At the Jindal Global Law Faculty—one of the top law schools in India—he gained valuable insights into the research and teaching practices there.
+During a block lecture on EU competition law, a lively exchange took place with Indian students on European and Indian competition law, culminating in a moot court on competition law issues such as passing-on defense and umbrella pricing.
+The visit also provided an opportunity for intensive professional exchange with faculty colleagues.

 © Universität Münster